Admission to a Legacy hospital

 Information to review

-During the admission process, you'll receive information about your rights and responsibilities, and about financial matters.
+During the admission, you'll receive information about your rights and responsibilities, and about financial matters.
 This information is also available below so you can review it before your hospital stay.

 - What About My Bill?